kehantan/labbook/docs/buffers_solutions/aps.rst

 * APS powder
 * Distilled water
-* Microcentrifuge tube (1.5 mL)
+* Microcentrifuge tube
 * Weighting balance
 * Spatula

 **Procedure**

 #.
-Weight 0.1 g of APS powder into a 1.5 mL microcentrifuge tube.
+Weight 0.1 g of APS powder into a microcentrifuge tube.
 #.
 Add 1 mL of distilled water into the tube.
 #.
 Dissolve APS powder completely.
 Use vortex if necessary.
 #.
 Label.